Improving Topological Detection of Weather Regimes in climate dynamical systems: Results

 \section{Results}

-Following the implementation of \citet{strommen2023topological}, we summarize the structure of each dataset using \textit{bifiltration diagrams}.
-These diagrams encode how significant connected components and loops appear and persist as the filtration threshold (density or centrality) varies.
-The horizontal axis represents the filtration threshold, while the vertical axis indicates the lifespan of each feature.
-At each threshold, the five longest-lived connected components and loops are displayed.
-The dashed line shows the maximum lifespan obtained from the Gaussian reference test, which serves as a baseline for identifying topological noise.
+The structure of each dataset is summarized using a \textit{bifiltration diagram}, which tracks how topological features persist as the density or centrality threshold changes.
+The horizontal axis shows the threshold value, and the vertical axis shows the lifespan of each feature.
+At each threshold, the five most persistent features are displayed.

-The \texttt{min-pers} line marks the smallest lifespan required for a feature to be considered significant.

-To further distinguish significant clusters, we also include a color and shape code based on the size of connected components: small components with fewer than four points are treated as noise (red “×”), components with four to ten points are classified as weak features (yellow diamonds), and components with more than ten points are considered robust (red circles).
-Note that these thresholds can be adjusted by users.
-Loop features are shown as blue triangles, following the convention of \citet{strommen2023topological}.
-Fig.~\ref{fig:normal_result} shows a centrality-based bifiltration diagram for a random sample generated from three-dimensional Gaussian distribution.
+The dashed line indicates the maximum lifespan obtained from the Gaussian reference test and serves as a baseline for topological noise, while the \texttt{min-pers} line marks the minimum lifespan required for a feature to be considered significance.
+Connected components with fewer than four points are treated as noise (red “×”), those with four to ten points as weak features (yellow diamonds), and those with more than ten points as robust features (red circles).
+Loop features are shown as blue triangles (see Fig.~\ref{fig:L63_result}(a) for an example).